rajesh-lab/MLHC/README.md

 ## Course Structure

 * Every lecture will be pre-recorded and the students are expected to watch the lecture prior to the class.
-The video will be available on NYU classes 5 days prior to the lecture.
+	+ Both the required readings and the lecture video will be available 5 days prior to the lecture.
+	+ The lecture videos will be available in NYU classes (access with your registered NYU email).
+	+ Reading Responses about are due at the beginning of the class and will be graded.

-* Each class will be split up into two parts 1) lecture discussion (30 min) and 2) two student presentations (35 min : 25 min + 10 min for questions)
+* Each class will be split up into two parts
+	+ Lecture discussion (30 min)
+	+ Two student presentations of 35 min each (25 min + 10 min for questions)

 * Students can join the discussion and do their class presentations over zoom or in-person.

 * A few lectures will be presentations from researchers involved in deploying machine learning models in the real world.

+* There will be two versions of each Lab session: one in-person and one over zoom.

 ### Lecture Location